Gahyoun/Harmonic_Oscillator_Network_Emebedding/README.md

 # 🪐 **Harmonic Oscillator Network Embedding (HONE)** Framework 🪐

-Welcome to the **Harmonic Oscillator Network Embedding (HONE)** repository! 🎉 Unleash the power of physics-based modeling to analyze networks 🌌.

 This framework treats networks like a system of connected oscillators:
 - ⚪ **Nodes** are represented as round objects (particles).
 - 🌀 **Edges** are modeled as springs connecting the nodes.